FroggerHH/Frogger-Tribe-Classes-WIKI/LevelTree.md

 ## ```com.FroggerTribeClasses.LevelTree.json```
 ➡[The default configuration being created](config/com.FroggerTribeClasses.LevelTree.json)

+### Everywhere, when increasing or decreasing indicators, use a multiplier (number (for example 0.10 = 10%, 2 = 200%))).
+The exception is armor, health, stamina, mana.

 blocks List of ClassInfo elements with class information
   * className - The name of the class, it is not recommended to change.
 If you want to change the display name of the class, you can create your own localization file and rename its mentions there to your own version.